Tax breaks for the unemployed

 Tap retirement accounts early

-The penalty is waived, however, if you use your IRA money to pay for unreimbursed medical expenses that total more than 10% of your income in 2015.
+The penalty is waived, however, if you use your IRA money to pay for unreimbursed medical expenses that total more than 10 percent of your income in 2016.
 Workers who receive unemployment compensation for 12 consecutive weeks can also use money from an IRA, but not a 401(k), to pay for medical insurance.

 A hardship withdrawal from a workplace retirement plan is allowed penalty-free if, according to the IRS, the distribution is for "an immediate and heavy financial need."
 This includes such things as medical expenses, certain educational expenses and payments necessary to prevent eviction from, or foreclosure on, your home.